AlexSchiri/website_flask/README.md

-A small e-commerce written in Flask, the python framework
+A small e-commerce written in Flask.
+Data stored in a Sqlite DB.